MartinHaeusler/chronos/org.chronos.chronodb/readme.md

  - Equal performance on all timestamps (no performance penalty for queries on historical data)
  - Writing DB dumps into a configurable plain-text format (XML), and reading them again
  - Easy configuration via `*.properties` files or code
- - No background threads, no `static` magic, instantiate the database as often as needed
+ - No background threads, no `static` magic, instantiate the database as often as needed within the same JVM
  - Thoroughly unit-tested
  - Full JavaDoc on the public API